 Key Insights About Dust Mites:

-• Cause allergies like sneezing, runny nose, and itchy eyes
+- Causes asthma and allergy symptoms like sneezing, a runny nose, and itchy eyes

 Can your dryer wipe out dust mites?
 It’s not a simple yes or no. High temperatures can kill dust mites, but your dryer's effectiveness depends on its heat and operation.
-Understanding the temperature and time needed to kill dust mites is pretty darned important to determine if your dryer is up to the task or if you need additional ideas.
+Understanding the temperature and time needed to kill dust mites is pretty darned important to determine if your dryer is up to the task.

 Dust mites are resilient but vulnerable to high temperatures.
 Prolonged exposure to intense heat is one of the most effective ways to eliminate them.